-(a) Reflects the estimated proceeds from the issuance of common stock in this offering, net of issuance costs of \$ million.
+(a) Reflects the estimated proceeds from the issuance of common stock in this offering (based on the midpoint of the price range set forth on the cover page of this prospectus), net of estimated issuance costs of \$ million.

-- (b) Reflects the utilization of the net proceeds from the Offering Transactions to pay in full the historical long-term credit facilities of the Combined Company as of January 1, 2010 and the related elimination of historical interest expense. - (c) Gives effect to the issuance of common shares contemplated by this offering at an assumed initial public offering price of \$ per share of common stock (the midpoint of the price range set forth on the cover page of this prospectus) less underwriting discounts and commissions and expenses payable by us. - (d) Gives effect to the accumulated 7% preferred return for Series A-1, Series A-2 and BOE Preferred Units.
+(b) Reflects the utilization of the estimated net proceeds from the Offering Transactions to pay in full the historical long-term credit facilities of the Company as of January 1, 2010 and the related adjustment of historical interest expense and deferred income taxes.

+(c) Gives effect to the issuance of shares of common stock contemplated by this offering at an assumed initial public offering price of per share (the midpoint of the price range set forth on the cover page of this prospectus) less underwriting discounts and commissions and expenses payable by us.

+(d) Gives effect to the accumulated 7% preferred return for Series A-1, Series A-2 and BOE Preferred Units.
 The holders of Series A-1, Series A-2 and BOE Preferred Units will receive the accumulated preferred return upon the consummation of a "Qualified Public Offering" as defined in the limited liability company agreement of Laredo LLC (as amended and restated, the "Agreement").
-The pro forma accumulated preferred return has been recorded as of June 30, 2011.
-See Note E in our audited combined financial statements and Note D in our unaudited combined financial statements.
+The pro forma accumulated preferred return has been recorded as of September 30, 2011.
+See Note E in our audited combined financial statements and Note D in our unaudited consolidated financial statements.